Why are we doing this?

 - How does the city optimise its infrastructure for high-growth businesses?

 - How does the city build innovation into its own activities?

 Our analysis revolves around nine policy roles that city governments can adopt to support innovation and entrepreneurship.
 The roles are Regulator, Advocate, Customer, Host, Investor, Connector, Strategist, Digital Governor and Datavore.
 They are designed to cover the full range of a city’s operations.

 CITIE is designed to be used by policymakers in cities.
 To the greatest extent possible, it focuses on those policy levers that city governments have at their disposal, although this inevitably varies from place to place.

 We interviewed leading cities to draw out key learnings in our case studies that are designed to highlight what good practice looks like globally so that other cities can learn from it.

-Explore our framework, diagnostic tool and case studies with city leaders further at: www.citie.org.
+Explore our framework, diagnostic tool, reports and case studies with city leaders further at: www.citie.org.